Congratulations! Now that you have a position secured, be sure to take advantage of the Career Center’s options for recognition.

 Students attending USG, connect with Ada Rodriguez by calling 301-738-6118 or email email@example.com to schedule an appointment on the Shady Grove campus..

 Please note, Financial Aid awards are finalized based on the last day of ADD/DROP.
 Any internship or independent study credit added after that date will not be considered for aid eligibility.
 Please contact the Office of Financial Aid at 410-455-2387 or via my.umbc.edu/go/contactfinancialaid to discuss the potential impact of your courses on financial aid.

 Applied Learning for International Students

-The Career Center is pleased to work with the International Education Services Office (IES) to provide internship, research and co-op opportunities for UMBC students with F-1 visas.
+The Career Center is pleased to work with the Center for Global Engagement (CGE) to provide internship, research and co-op opportunities for UMBC students with F-1 visas.
 For all UMBC students with F-1 visas, these experiences must fulfill the requirements for Curricular Practical Training (CPT) as established by the United States Immigration and Naturalization Service.

 To secure CPT, you must demonstrate that your internship, co-op, or research is an established part of your academic curriculum.
-Therefore, you must register for either the zero-credit Career Center Intern/Co-op/Research PRAC course (see above), OR a for-credit internship, research, or independent study course.
-You may enroll in both; some for-credit courses require co-enrollment in PRAC.
+Therefore, you must register for either the zero-credit Intern Success Practicum (see above for instructions), OR a for-credit internship, research, or independent study course.
+You may enroll in both; some for-credit courses require co-enrollment in the Intern Success Practicum.

-If you are not sure which option to choose, please make a Career Center appointment for “CPT for F-1 Visa,” or email us at firstname.lastname@example.org.
+If you are not sure which option to choose, please email us at firstname.lastname@example.org.
 We would be glad to help.

-- Specific questions about curricular or optional practical training (CPT/OPT) should be directed to the UMBC International Education Service Office: 410-455-2624 or ies.umbc.edu.
+- Specific questions about curricular or optional practical training (CPT/OPT) should be directed to the UMBC Center for Global Engagement: 410-455-2624 or isss.umbc.edu.